vivek-vishwanath/xv6/README.md

 Now that you have implemented your own scheduler, you will need to evaluate its performance compared to Round-Robin and FCFS.
 We have provided a benchmark that you are able to run in order to gather your data `workload`.

-_Once you have `setscheduler` and `waitinfo` implemented, make sure to update the workload.c file to utalize these functions by uncommenting the respective code._
+_Once you have `setscheduler` and `waitinfo` implemented, make sure to update the `workload.c` file to utilize these functions by uncommenting the respective code._

 As discussed in class, a method for evaluating the performance of schedulers is to plot the cumulative distribution of end-to-end latency (creation -> exit response time).
 Plot the latency